Management Flows

 Management Flows are autonomous, backend operations that run without user interaction.
 Unlike Interactive Flows that handle user-facing authentication journeys, Management Flows provide automated responses to authentication events and user management tasks.

-These flows are triggered by API calls from your backend systems rather than user interactions.
-You can call them in response to your own system events, audit logs, or scheduled tasks.
+• API calls: Manual execution via API calls from your backend systems in response to your own system events, audit logs, or scheduled tasks

 Creating Management Flows